risingwavelabs/risingwave-docs/docs/sql/functions-operators/sql-function-time-window.md

 ## Session windows

 In RisingWave, session windows are supported by a special type of window function frame: `SESSION` frame.
-You can refer to [Window functions (OVER clause)](../../transform/window-functions.md) for detailed syntax.
+You can refer to [Window function calls](../../sql/query-syntax/query-syntax-value-exp.md#window-function-calls) for detailed syntax.

 :::note